UniVE-SSV/SoftwareArchitectures24/_docs/spring-2/application-example.md

     }
 }
 {% endhighlight %}
 Note the @Autowired annotation.
-This annotation permits Spring to inject the Student repository automatically inside our service.
+This annotation permits Spring to inject the Student repository automatically inside our Service.
-One could argue that the service class does the same things as the repository, and so it is an unnecessary abstraction.
-This is actually true for our minimal example, but we need to keep in mind that inside Service we put all the business logic: for example, for complex applications, you might not want to return the raw values obtained from a repository (e.g., you want to apply some transformations or filtering).
-Services should act as an API (Application Programming Interface), while a Repository's job is to handle the access and manipulation of data in memory.
+One could argue that the service class does the same things as the repository, so it is an unnecessary abstraction.
+This is true for our minimal example, but we need to keep in mind that inside Service, we put all the business logic: for example, for complex applications, you might not want to return the raw values obtained from a repository (e.g., you want to apply some transformations or filtering).
+Services should act as an API (Application Programming Interface), while a Repository's job is to handle accessing and manipulating data in memory.
 What remains to do is to define our Student controller (package com.example.studentsapp.controllers):
 {% highlight java %}
 @RestController
 public class Student {